-'A Close Personal Relationship' Under Pressure As Trump Hosts Macron
+'A Close Personal Relationship' Under Pressure As Trump Hosts France's Macron

 France joined the United States and Britain in carrying out airstrikes against the Syrian government earlier this month after a suspected chemical weapons attack.

-But, cracks in that united front were exposed shortly after those airstrikes took place when Macron told French media that he had convinced Trump to keep U.S. troops in Syria.
+But cracks in that united front were exposed shortly after those airstrikes took place, when Macron told French media that he had convinced Trump to keep U.S. troops in Syria.

-The White House quickly pushed back, saying that the U.S. mission in Syria had not changed and Trump still expects to bring U.S. troops stationed there home as quickly as possible.
+The White House quickly pushed back, saying that the U.S. mission in Syria had not changed, and Trump still expects to bring U.S. troops stationed there home as quickly as possible.

 Macron will likely try to get assurances from Trump during their discussions at the White House that the United States will not leave Syria until ISIS is fully defeated.